nhsconnect/FHIR-CDS/pages/explore/api_encounter.md

   <td><code>extension (encounterTransport)</code></td>
     <td><code>0..1</code></td>
     <td>Extension</td>
-    <td>Encounter transport <br />URL: <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EncounterTransport-1">https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EncounterTransport-1</a></td>
+    <td> An <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EncounterTransport-1">extension</a> to the Encounter resource to include the Transport used by the subject for an encounter.</td>
 	<td></td>
 </tr>
 <tr>
   <td><code>extension (outcomeOfAttendance)</code></td>
     <td><code>0..1</code></td>
     <td>Extension</td>
-    <td>An extension to the Encounter resource to record the outcome of an Out-Patient attendance.<br />URL: <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-OutcomeOfAttendance-1">https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-OutcomeOfAttendance-1</a></td>
+    <td>An <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-OutcomeOfAttendance-1">extension</a> to the Encounter resource to record the outcome of an Out-Patient attendance.</td>
 	<td></td>
 </tr>
 <tr>
   <td><code>extension (emergencyCareDischargeStatus)</code></td>
     <td><code>0..1</code></td>
     <td>Extension</td>
-    <td>An extension to the Encounter resource which is used indicate the status of the Patient on discharge from an Emergency Care Department.<br />URL: <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EmergencyCareDischargeStatus-1">https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EmergencyCareDischargeStatus-1</a></td>
+    <td>An <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-CareConnect-EmergencyCareDischargeStatus-1">extension</a> to the Encounter resource which is used indicate the status of the Patient on discharge from an Emergency Care Department.</td>
 	<td></td>
 </tr>
 <tr>